2023 Air Conditioning Repair Guide

 As a result, sludge can build up in the drain lines.
 We recommend you pour a little bit of bleach down them when you change your filter every month.
 This will help prevent backups in the drain line.

 Still having air conditioning repair problems?
 Say no more.
-We've got 9 more solutions for you, keep reading.
+We've got 9 more solutions for you, keep reading this air conditioning repair guide.

 Why Is My Air Conditioner Not Cooling?